Subqueries and nested data

 prop.

-If subproperties
+When subproperties

-property should be left as an empty string.
+property should remain an empty string.

 Query structure

-Subqueries are stored in the rule's value
+objects in the rule's value

-.
+property.
 The match

 property contains the mode and optional threshold: